Wednesday, November 27, 2024

 As an ancestrally Nordic American, I have my own quasi-religious holidays, customs, and practices like Christmas and Halloween, which have been influenced by Norse culture.
 Rather than America being based on Maccabean-Pauline ideas, American culture is much more in line with the heroic cultures of the Greeks and Norseman.

-What this means for me as an American, is that the Bible is not about my ancestry and nor is it in my view a practical mythos to live by.
-I instead can simply go on experiencing the cultural memory of my Norse ancestry and their religion through many American holidays and customs we already have in place in North America.
+What this means for me as an American, is that the Bible is not about my ancestors and nor is it in my view a practical mythos to live by.
+Instead, I prefer to learn more about the cultural memory of my own Norse ancestry and their religion, and many North American holidays and customs are based on my own ancestral traditions.
 For example, much of our theatrical culture is based in Norse mythology.
-In my opinion, American Sports are basically a celebration of the heroic spirit, reminding one of the battleground of the Gods in the form of sports athletes in competition for greatness and heroic glory on the field of battle.
-Gym culture is a celebration of the athletic and muscular culture of the Norse and Greek Gods through building one's physique like a sculpture sculpted into a Greek God.
+In my opinion, American Sports are basically a celebration of the heroic spirit, reminding one of the battleground of the Gods in the form of sports athletes in competition seeking greatness and heroic glory on the field of battle.
+Gym culture is a celebration of the athletic and muscular aesthetic culture of the Norse and Greek Gods and Heroes: through building one's physique like a sculpture, sculpted into a body like a muscular Greek God.

 Heroic Adventurism versus Leveling Docile Utopianism

-I see Proto-Indo-European / Greco-Norse heroic adventurism being at odds with Pauline leveling utopianism.
-Paul, as an Israelite, was a utopianist who believed his national god and messiah was going to fly down from the sky very soon and force equality and end all biological reproduction and competition.
-In this new utopia there would be no more gender nor earthly biology, but everyone would be non-biological and angelic like a genital-less ken doll basically.
-This end-times apocalyptic fantasy squelched the Greco-Norse spirit of adventurous heroism and replaced it with a more docile and weakening energy of leveled complacency.
-Just compare it to the more enlivening Viking spirit and Greek vitality, and the choice today of which myth to live by becomes clear, at least to me.
+I see the Proto-Indo-European and Greco-Norse heroic adventurism, being at odds with Pauline leveling utopianism.
+Paul, as an apocalyptic Israelite, was a utopianist who believed his national god and messiah was going to fly down from the sky very soon and force equality on everyone and end all biological reproduction and competition.
+In this new world utopia there would be no more gender, nor earthly biology, but everyone would be non-biological and "angelic" with men becoming like a genital-less ken doll basically.
+This end-times apocalyptic fantasy squelched the Greco-Norse spirit of adventurous heroism and replaced it with a more docile and weak energy of leveled complacency awaiting the quick arrival of the Messiah-husband as an obedient docile bride.
+Just compare that to the more enlivening Viking Spirit and Greco Vitality, and the choice today of which myth to live by becomes clear, at least for me.

 Paulianity as Anti-Life or Anti-Instincts

 I find the Pauline ideas deeply problematic for many other reasons as well.
-For example, part of the Israelite's unconscious survival mechanism, according to Nietzsche, was the development of a priestly caste that sought to demonize their oppressors.
+For example, part of the Israelite's unconscious survival mechanism, according to Nietzsche, was the development of a priestly caste that sought to demonize their stronger oppressors.
 This dualism was influenced by Persian Zoroastrianism.
-This priestly caste evolved and separated into two basic groups, today's Rabbinic Judaism and Pauline Christianity.
-Nietzsche spoke favorably of the ancient Old Testament religion and modern Judaism and he despised Anti-Semites.
-But he was very critical of Pauline Christianity, which he sees as the priestly caste evolving into a resentful revenge-seeking pity party via Paulianity; which he described as mostly a product of being angry at and demonizing Life itself, and seeking to escape this world for a fantasy world.
+This priestly caste evolved and separated into two basic groups: today's Rabbinic Judaism and Pauline Christianity.
+Nietzsche spoke favorably of the ancient Old Testament (Hebrew Bible) religion and modern Judaism while he despised Anti-Semites.
+But he was very critical of Pauline Christianity when taken literally, which he saw as the priestly caste evolving into a resentful revenge-seeking pity party in Paulianity; which he described as mostly a product of being angry at and demonizing biological Life itself, and seeking to escape this world for a fantasy world.

 I think this Pauline negation of life was in part based on the cultural memory of his people being under subjection by foreign powers.
-Rome was the latest empire subjugating the Israelites in the first century.
-Some Jews revolted with a Greco-Norse or ancient Semite warrior-god energy, fighting back and seeking to gain their own independence and sovereignty as a nation.
-In other words, like the American founding fathers who fought for their freedom and independence, these first century Israelites were willing to fight and die for their own freedom and independence.
-Paul on the other hand, had a different plan.
+Rome was the latest empire subjugating by the Israelites in the first century.
+Some Jews revolted with a Greco-Norse type (or ancient Semite) warrior-god energy, fighting back and seeking to gain their own independence and sovereignty as a nation.
+In other words, like the American Founding Fathers who fought for their freedom and independence, these first century Israelites were willing to fight and die for their own freedom and independence.
+Paul on the other hand, had a different plan

-Paul was part of the school of Apocalypticism.
-Whereas some Jews believed their messiah was going to come back and restore peace through war efforts, Paul reinterpreted the Hebrew scripture so that his messiah was Jesus who instead died as a Maccabean style martyr; which ushered in the final apocalyptic end-times.
-Paul's message was therefore that they did not need to fight Rome because Jesus was going to come back and fight for them any day now.
+Paul was part of the school of Apocalyptic Judaism based in the Maccabean martyrdom tradition.
+Whereas some Jews believed their messiah was going to come back and restore peace through war efforts, Paul reinterpreted the Hebrew scriptures so that his messiah was the cosmic Jesus, who instead died as a Maccabean style martyr; which ushered in the final apocalyptic end-times.
+Paul's message was that his followers did not need to fight Rome because Jesus was going to fly down soon and fight for them any day now

-I think this was all based on Paul's own unconscious resentment of the strong and powerful Roman empire surrounding him with unholy temples of pagan gods and statues which he thought were demon possessed.
-In fact in his mind the whole biological world was controlled by Sin, Satan, and Demons.
+I think this was all based on Paul's own unconscious resentment of the strong and powerful Roman empire that was surrounding him with what he considered to be unholy Indo-European temples: with Gentile gods and statues which he thought were "demon possessed."
+In fact, in his mind the whole biological world was controlled by a force called Sin; and the god of this world was Satan, who commanded a hoard of demons flying around causing disease and chaos.
 This resulted in Paul's apocalyptic revenge fantasy and a Life-despising worldview: ending in an anti-Nature, leveling, communistic utopia When A Jew Rules the World (this is an actual book title by a Christian).
 Note that this book was actually written to combat antisemitism among Protestants.
 For the record, I don't want or expect a Scandinavian to rule the world either.
-I'm not into any form of dictatorial communism or what Hitchens described as a celestial North Korea.
+I'm not interested in any form of dictatorial communism or what Christopher Hitchens described as a celestial North Korea.

 Honoring One's Own Ancestral Heritage & Mythos

-As we can see, the whole New Testament mythology is an ancestral mythos based on the specific cultural memory of Israelites like Paul, Peter and James, etc. This is quite frankly not my heritage or cultural memory as a Germanic Scandinavian, nor as an American.
+As we can see, the whole New Testament mythology is an ancestral mythos based on the specific cultural memory of Israelites like Paul, Peter and James, and John of Patmos, etc. This is quite frankly not my heritage or cultural memory as a Germanic Scandinavian, nor as an American.
 It is simply not my cultural heritage.

 Why abandon my own cultural memory and physiological DNA represented mythically in Norse mythology?
-Wouldn't that be like an American rejecting the cultural memory of their American ancestors, who bled and died for them, and instead identifying with communist China?
-What does China have to do with me?
-I can appreciate the health affects of mindfulness mediation without becoming a Buddhist or becoming a citizen of China.
-So too, I can find value in Jesus' ethical teachings like Thomas Jefferson did, without believing the Pauline idea that I should be seeded by a male messiah as his bride.
+Wouldn't that be like an American rejecting the cultural memory of their American ancestors, who bled and died for them and instead identifying with communist China?
+What does China have to do with me as an American?
+I can appreciate the health effects of mindfulness mediation without becoming a Buddhist or becoming a citizen of China.
+So too, I can find value in Jesus' ethical teachings like Thomas Jefferson did without believing the Pauline idea that I should be seeded by a male messiah as his bride.

-The fact is the story of the Bible is not the story of my Ind-European people, but is about the Jewish people and Pauline ideology.
+The fact is the story of the Bible is not the story of my Indo-European ancestry, but is about the Jewish people and Pauline ideology.
 I would never expect a Jew who practices Judaism to join the Pauline New Testament religion.
-So too, I do not expect the Jewish people to adopt any Indo-European mythos as theirs, even if only metaphorically as archetypes of the collective unconscious.
-For they have their own mythology that grew out of their own specific experience as a people.
-So if they have the culturally respected right to want nothing to do with my ancestor's mythology, why should I be expected to embrace the ancestral story and mythology of the Bible (in the form of either Judaism or Pauline-Christianity)?
+So too, I do not expect the Jewish people to adopt any Indo-European mythos as their own, even if only metaphorically as archetypes of the collective unconscious.
+For they have their own mythology that grew out of their own specific experiences as a people.
+So if they have the culturally respected right to want nothing to do with my ancestor's mythology as their identity, why should I be expected to only embrace the ancestral story and mythology of the Bible (in the form of either Judaism or Pauline-Christianity)?

-Now, if somebody could convince me that the belief system of the Bible was the "only true religion," then that would make sense; but I see all religion as mythology.
-So if a religious mythology is as much a product of the ethnic memory of a people's evolved culture -- that morphed into a life-orienting mytho-philosophy -- then why would anyone want to reject or disparage a world-orienting mythos that is connected to that person's own ancestral cultural memory?
-Wouldn't that be like asking the person to spit in the face of their great grandfathers and reject their own genetic memory from out of which their own ancestral mythology grew?
+Now, if somebody could convince me that the "belief system" of the Bible was the "only true religion," then that would make sense to identity with it; but I see all religion as mythology.
+So if a religious mythology is as much a product of the ethnic memory of a people's evolved culture -- that morphed into a life orienting mytho-philosophy -- then why would anyone want to reject or disparage a life orienting mythos that is connected to that person's own ancestral cultural memory and heritage?
+Wouldn't that be like asking the person to "spit in the face" of their great grandfathers and reject their own genetic memory in their genes, from out of which their own ancestors' mythology developed?

-Now, I'm not here saying that just because I am Germanic Scandinavian and American, that I should not consider Judaism or Christianity as a worldview option solely based on my ancestry or nationality.
+Now, I'm not here saying that just because I am Germanic Scandinavian and an American, that I should not consider Judaism or Christianity as a worldview option solely based of my ancestry or nationality.
 The truth is, my moving away from Paulianity had nothing to do with my ancestry (which I actually discovered later after rejecting Christian Fundamentalism).
-For I simply find the mythology of the New Testament ultimately impractical and disempowering psychologically.
+For I simply find the mythology of the New Testament ultimately impractical and disempowering psychologically when taken seriously and literally.
 I realized that Paulianity ultimately made me feel less empowered as it oriented me in the world in a negative way that depleted my vitality.
-I then later on, found that my own ancestral mythology and Americanism made me feel more empowered; and better oriented me in the world in a more realistic and practical way as a mythos.
+I then, later on, found that my own ancestral mythology and American Deism made me feel more empowered and better oriented in the real world of America.

-Now if I thought the Judeo-Christian religion was true or even practical or empowering, I likely would have clung to it but unfortunately it was none of those things.
-So, when I realized that Norse mythology was not only part of my own ethnic identity and cultural heritage -- but that it was useful for generating within me personal power and vitality -- the choice to move more toward the energy of the Northwind (see Nietzsche on the Northwind by Lucian Filip) became an obvious and natural path; as it was already built into my very nature as a Germanic Scandinavian.
+Now if I thought that Paulianity was true or even practically useful or empowering, I likely would have clung to it but unfortunately it was none of those things.
+So, when I realized that Norse mythology was not only part of my own ethnic identity and cultural heritage -- but that it was useful for generating within me personal power and vitality -- the choice to move more toward the energy of the Northwind (see Nietzsche on the Northwind by Lucian Filip) became a natural path forward as it was already built into my very nature as a Germanic Scandinavian.

 And I'm proud to be an American